“Those who accepted his message were baptized.”

 “Baptism was to put a line of demarcation between your past sins when you are buried with Him by Baptism–you are burying your past sins–eradicating them–putting a line in the sand saying that old man is dead and he is no longer alive anymore and I rise up to walk in the newness of life.”

 I suggest that you prayerfully attend to the process listed below.
-You will find there is a big difference between truly being baptized, and just getting wet!
+You’ll find there’s a big difference between truly being baptized, and just getting wet!

 The interrogative process can be used to solidify the faith before man and in front of His people.
 In a sense, it’s much like the vows made by a husband and wife in the vows of marriage.